 We wanted to explore our area and get a good beer once we were settled in.
 We were told to check out Jaspers and from there went to As Is, we ended our first night with some yummy ramen and too many beers.

 One of our favorite things to do when we’re in NYC on the Saturday or Sunday is to check out the flea market in Hell’s Kitchen.
 We grabbed some breakfast at Friedman’s, we ate at the bar and chatted with the super friendly bartender while Justin Timberlake’s FutureSex/ LoveSounds played in the background.
-Sidenote: JT played at Madison Square Garden the night before we got there….man if only we had flown down on Thursday!
+I was in my happy place.

 After grabbing another coffee we checked out of our hotel and made our way to Battery Park.
 We stopped by the 9/11 Memorial on our way, it gives me chills to even think about the horror of that day.
 The Memorial is a beautiful way to honor the people who lost their lives on that terrible day.